mozilla/gecko-dev/browser/components/asrouter/docs/feature-callout.md

   // Set to true to make it selected/checked by default.
   defaultValue: false;
   label?: Label;
+  // By default, multiselect items appear in the order they're listed
+  // in the data array.
+Set this to true to randomize the order.
+This
+  // is most commonly used to randomize the order of answer choices
+  // for a survey question, to avoid the first-choice bias.
+  // Instead of randomizing the entire set, we randomize specific
+  // items.
+Any adjacent items with randomize will be randomized in-place.
+So
+  // if there are 4 items with randomize, followed by 1 nonrandom item, the 4
+  // will be randomized but the 5th will stay at the bottom. randomize?: boolean;
   // CSS overrides for the div box containing the item and its optional label. style?: {
     color?: string;